 - What specific qualifications, training, and/or experiences that the candidate has related to this project

 - How the applicant will benefit from the assignment and make of the experience upon returning to the United States.

 - Since this is a Fulbright grant, the candidates should describe how she/he will engage with the local community.

-For the 2021-2022 academic year, Fulbright-Fogarty Fellowship placements were available in the countries listed below:
+For the 2023-2024 academic year, Fulbright-Fogarty Fellowship placements will be available in the countries listed below: